 This section provides guidance on how to think about column families and column qualifiers within your table.

 In Cloud Bigtable, unlike in HBase, you can use up to ~100 column families while maintaining excellent performance.
 As a result, whenever a row contains multiple values that are related to one another, it's a good practice to group those values into the same column family.
 Grouping data into column families allows you to retrieve data from a single family, or multiple families, rather than retrieving all of the data in each row.
 Group data as closely as you can to get just the information that you need, but no more, in your most frequent API calls.

-Also, the names of your column families should be short, since they're included in the data that is transferred for each request.
+Also, the names of your column families should be short, because they're included in the data that is transferred for each request.

 Because Cloud Bigtable tables are sparse, you can create as many column qualifiers as you need in each row.
 There is no space penalty for empty cells in a row.
 As a result, it often makes sense to treat column qualifiers as data.
 For example, if your table is storing user posts, you could use the unique identifier for each post as the column qualifier.